Let's Talk About Love: Commercial performance

-Before it was even released, Sony announced they had orders for 10 million copies globally.
-By the end of 1998, Let's Talk About Love had sold 27 million copies worldwide (8.1 million in the US & 1.7 million in Canada), becoming 1998's best-selling album domestically and internationally.
-To date, Let's Talk About Love has sold over 31 million copies worldwide, becoming the fifth best-selling album by a woman ever and one of the best-selling albums in history.
+Before its release, Sony announced advance orders of 10 million copies worldwide.
+By the end of 1998, Let's Talk About Love had sold 27 million copies globally (including 8.1 million in the US and 1.7 million in Canada), making it the year's best‑selling album both domestically and internationally.
+To date, the album has sold over 31 million copies worldwide, placing it among the best‑selling albums by a female artist and among the best‑selling albums in history.

 United States

-In the United States, it debuted at number two with 334,000 copies sold.
-The sales kept increasing until a 624,000 total in its sixth week, though remaining at number two.
-Finally, Let's Talk About Love topped the Billboard 200 chart the following week in January 1998.
-Until May 1998, the album stayed a total of seventeen weeks at number two, despite reaching number one only once.
-It became the best-selling studio album of the year in the US (second overall), selling 7.9 million copies in the country.
-It was certified diamond by the RIAA in November 1999, for shipments of over ten million copies in the US.
-As of February 2013, Let's Talk About Love has sold 9,601,000 copies in the United States according to Nielsen SoundScan, with an additional 1,110,000 units sold at BMG Music Club.
-SoundScan does not count albums sold through clubs like the BMG Music Service, which were significantly popular in the 1990s.
+In the United States, the album debuted at number two with first‑week sales of 334,000 copies.
+Its weekly sales rose in the following weeks, reaching 624,000 copies in its sixth week while it remained at number two.
+Let's Talk About Love reached number one on the Billboard 200 in January 1998.
+It spent 17 weeks at number two and became the best‑selling studio album of the year in the US (second overall), with 7.9 million copies sold.
+The album was certified diamond by the RIAA in November 1999 for shipments exceeding 10 million copies.
+As of February 2013, it had sold 9,601,000 copies according to Nielsen SoundScan, with an additional 1,110,000 units sold through the BMG Music Club.
+SoundScan figures do not include club sales, which were common in the 1990s.

 Canada

-In Canada, after only 3 weeks, it was certified diamond, selling one million copies in that span.
-It also debuted at number one with 230,212 copies sold, setting a record for the largest opening sales week in Canadian history, until being surpassed by the 306,000 copies sold by Adele's 25 (2015).
-Let's Talk About Love has sold 1.7 million copies in Canada.
-It topped the Canadian and Quebec charts for two weeks.
+In Canada, the album was certified diamond after three weeks, with one million copies sold in that period.
+It debuted at number one with 230,212 copies sold, setting a national opening‑week record later surpassed by the 306,000‑copy debut of Adele's 25 (2015).
+Let's Talk About Love has sold 1.7 million copies in Canada and topped both the Canadian and Quebec charts for two weeks.

-UK, France and Germany
+UK, France, and Germany

-In the United Kingdom, Let's Talk About Love entered the chart at number one and spent five non-consecutive weeks at the top.
-In October 1998, it was certified six-times platinum by the BPI, and eventually the album had sold two million copies there.
-In France, Let's Talk About Love spent seven weeks at number one and was certified diamond in April 1998, selling 1,610,000 units.
-Let's Talk About Love became Dion's first chart-topping album in Germany, where it spent five weeks at number one.
-In 1999, it was certified three-times platinum by the BVMI for sales of 1.5 million copies.
+In the United Kingdom, the album debuted at number one and spent five non‑consecutive weeks at the top.
+It was certified six‑times platinum by the BPI in October 1998 and sold two million copies.
+In France, it spent seven weeks at number one and was certified diamond in April 1998, with sales of 1,610,000 units.
+Let's Talk About Love also became Dion's first number‑one album in Germany, where it spent five weeks at the top and was certified triple platinum by the BVMI for 1.5 million copies sold.